 Chances are, your dorm will need a little nightstand.
 This triangle one is made for unusual or tricky-to-furnish spaces.
 Plus, it’s super hip and will add some much-needed life to a basic space.

 When you’re working with a small space, you won’t want a big trash can taking up valuable real estate.
 This colorful little gem from Amazon will do the trick and it’s just over $5!

 This woven rug from Target can take a beating.
 Plus, it will brighten up your entire space and make your dorm feel like home!

 If you’ve got room for a chair, this well-designed, collapsable butterfly chair will do the trick.
 Trust me, you’re going to get very tired of sitting on your uncomfortable bed, so having a cozy alternative is great.

-You’re going to need to buy some secondary lighting for your dorm, so why not make sure it’s colorful?
-This bright yellow task lamp is everything you could ever want.
+You’re going to need to buy some secondary lighting for your dorm, so why not make sure it adds style to your room?
+This pretty gold task lamp is everything you could ever want.

 Utilizing your space in the most efficient way possible is so incredibly important in a dorm.
 This white nightstand has character and charm… and an abundance of storage!